Olegreg762/Regex_tutorial/README.md

 <br>
 The final part of the pattern `([a-z\.]{2,6})` will look for a string of lowercase letters and `.` that will be between 2 and 6 characters in length.

+Regex are made up of Components.
+The most common Components or a Regex are:<br>
+  Anchors:
+    Denote the where the pattern begins with a `^` and where the pattern ends with the `$` symbol.

+  Character Classes:
+    Define the specific character sets that will be used in the pattern.
+We see this in the regex I am going over here, an example being `\d` which defines the digits 0-9

+  Quantifiers:
+    Qua

+  Alternation:

 ## Table of Contents

 - [Anchors](#anchors)